 Lack of communication is one of the biggest complaints made to the Ombudsman about lawyers.
-Take your time to find a lawyer who does not work alone on your case (ask what would happen if they were out, or on holiday etc); nor choose a big team (where your case could get lost with less accountability and control).
-Don’t be shy to ask if your lawyer will be prepared to allocate a 2 or 3 person conveyancing unit to your case, covering issues if one or other is on the phone for example.
+Take your time to find a lawyer who neither works alone on your case (ask what would happen if they were out, or on holiday etc.), nor works for a big team (where your case could get lost with less accountability and control).
+Don’t be shy to ask if your lawyer will be prepared to allocate a 2 or 3 person conveyancing unit to your case, covering issues if one or other is on the phone, for example.

 By post.
-Given the high level of fraud, and money laundering activity in the UK, best practice is for you to post your ID documentation to your lawyers.
-Some firms ask for original passport etc, others will accept copies.
+Given the high level of fraud and money laundering activity in the UK, best practice is for you to post your ID documentation to your lawyers.
+Some firms ask for your original passport etc., while others will accept copies.

 New technology is allowing some lawyers to utilise digital face recognition software to allow their clients to reduce their need to send ID evidence by post.
 Ask your lawyer about this.
 We are currently using both copy postal and digital AML checking.

 This represents the balance to be paid by the client to their lawyer in order to put their lawyer in funds to complete the conveyance.
-This amount will vary on the case is a sale or a purchase.
-On whether it is a freehold or leasehold.
-On third party disbursements such as stamp duty or the amount of the deposit paid.
-Essentially prior to completion, your lawyer will send a completion statement to you, showing what you need to pay, ie on a purchase is the purchase price plus legal costs, plus 3rd party disbursements less, what you have paid so far.
+This amount will vary depending on whether the case is a sale or a purchase, on whether it is a freehold or leasehold and on third party disbursements such as stamp duty or the amount of the deposit paid.
+Essentially, prior to completion, your lawyer will send a completion statement to you, showing what you need to pay, i.e. on a purchase it would be the purchase price plus legal costs, plus 3rd party disbursements, less what you have paid so far.

-The buyer must put building insurance in place in respect of the property, on exchange of contracts.
-It is essential because if property is damaged (i.e. fire, flood) they are responsible and could lose tens of thousands of pounds if not insured, of personal expense. br/> If you have a lender they will not allow you to exchange contracts without you: Firstly, purchasing building insurance prior to exchange of contracts; and Secondly, sending to us a copy of both your insurance schedule before you exchange.
-If their interest is not noted, or you purchase the wrong cover which does not meet your lender mortgage conditions (or those of the Council of Mortgage Lenders) then you risk losing your 10% deposit and being sued for other losses such as hotel bills if the seller does not move in time and cost of their removals because your mortgage is delayed or pulled.
+The buyer must put building insurance in place in respect of the property on exchange of contracts.
+It is essential because if the property is damaged (i.e. fire, flood) they are responsible and could lose tens of thousands of pounds if not insured, of personal expense.
+If you have a lender, they will not allow you to exchange contracts without you firstly purchasing building insurance prior to exchange of contracts and secondly sending both them and us a copy of your insurance schedule before you exchange.
+If their interest is not noted, or you purchase the wrong cover which does not meet your lender mortgage conditions (or those of the Council of Mortgage Lenders), then you risk losing your 10% deposit and being sued for other losses such as hotel bills if the seller does not move in time and cost of their removals because your mortgage is delayed or withdrawn.

 The completion date is the legal day the seller moves out and the buyer moves in.
-The time of the day of completion date, is set out in the contract.
-It is normally either 1.00 pm or 2.00 pm.
+The time of day by which the seller must vacate the property on the completion date, is set out in the contract.
+It is normally either 1pm or 2pm.
 If the seller does not move out by the completion time on the completion date the seller can sue them for breach of contract.

 On a sale, you will be owed money, so the completion statement will be calculated fully to your completion date and sent to you on completion to ensure no last minute figures are miscalculated.
-On completion arrangements will also be made to send the seller their balance, after paying off any mortgage, third party disbursements, legal costs and estate agent commission etc. If leasehold your lawyer will need your help in dealing with apportionments with any service charges etc, you have paid upfront, or are due to pay prior to completion, or these can be deducted from the sale proceeds as an apportionment.
+On completion, arrangements will also be made to send the seller their balance, after paying off any mortgage, third party disbursements, legal costs and estate agent commission and so forth.
+If leasehold, your lawyer will need your help in dealing with apportionments with any service charges etc. that you have paid upfront, or are due to pay prior to completion, or these can be deducted from the sale proceeds as an apportionment.

 This document is the legal agreement between yourself and the seller.

 This is the contract signed on exchange of contracts which binds the seller and the buyer.
 It sets out the terms of what has been agreed such as the property, the price and the names of the parties.
 It also deals with the process if something goes wrong.
 It is no longer necessary for the parties to meet to sign the same contract.
-The seller’s solicitor prepares two copies of the same contract with each party signing their own copy of the document and at exchange, the contracts are exchanged between the the by both sets of respective lawyers, by telephone, at which time the completion date is inserted in the contract, and deposit transferred to the seller solicitors.
+The seller’s solicitor prepares two copies of the same contract with each party signing their own copy of the document and at exchange, the contracts are exchanged between the respective lawyers, by telephone, at which time the completion date is inserted in the contract, and the deposit transferred to the seller’s solicitors.